(806) 244-4453 Fax

 How Easy Can I Find Parts for the Machinery?

-Finding parts for an old used and worked piece of equipment requires research.
-If there is no information on the equipment you want to bid on, you could be at risk.
-Consider finding a qualified repairman that might be able to inspect it for you- sometimes even the best cared for equipment will need parts someday down the road.
+Finding parts for an old and worked piece of equipment requires research.
+If there is no information on the equipment you want to bid on, you could be at risk of wasting your money.

 Preparing for Heavy Equipment Auctions

-For many businesses, heavy equipment auctions can present great opportunities for buyers to get machinery and equipment at a great price.
-Not only can you as the buyer save a significant amount of money, but there may be potential tax benefits since it’s new to you.
-There are financial advantage risks when buying something at an auction.
-Here are some tips for preparing for upcoming heavy equipment auctions.
+For many businesses, heavy equipment auctions can present great opportunities to get machinery and equipment at a great price.
+Not only can you as the buyer save a significant amount of money, but there may be potential tax benefits.
+There are financial advantage risks, too, when buying something at an auction.
+Here are some tips to help prepare you for upcoming heavy equipment auctions.

 Ensure a Clear Title

-Search all items you want to bid on online.
-Compare all similar items and decide what is the most that you will spend on all equipment you want to bid on.
+Research all of the auction items you are interested in online.
+Compare all similar equipment and decide what is the most that you will spend on each lot.
 Pay attention to specifications for every item you want to bid on, because this can affect the price at the end.
-There may be a 10% buyer’s premium that the auction company will charge.
+Also, there may be a buyer’s premium that the auction company will charge.
 This could affect the purchase price and may be more than what you are willing to pay.

 Secure Auction Financing to Increase Your Buying Power